 This is what makes them ideal candidates for environmentally conscious activities that the world desperately needs.
 But is the Millennial generation more eco-friendly than the previous generations, and how can we embrace that difference as well?

-Of late, the term “environmentalist” has gained a certain negative connotation in the society for being too extreme a response to the environmental degradation that is happening around in the world.
-However, Millennials embrace the fact that the environment on our planet is being destroyed daily, which makes them take certain steps to amend for it.
+Of late, the term “environmentalist” has gained a certain negative connotation in our society for being too extremist about the environmental degradation that is happening around in the world.
+However, Millennials embrace the fact that our planet’s environment is being destroyed daily, which makes them prepared to take certain steps to amend for it.

 They adhere to environmental laws and support any initiative that works towards making our planet green.
-Millennials will often choose sustainable transportation such as bicycles or walking as opposed to cars or buses.
-They are prepared to go to great lengths in order to make their contribution to the society.
+Millennials will often choose sustainable transportation such as electric bikes, or bicycles or even walking as opposed to cars or buses.
+They are prepared to go to great lengths in order to make their contribution to society.

 Conscious global perspective

 The Millennial generation has enjoyed the privilege of seeing the rise of the internet, social media and quick global communication trends.
 This makes them look at the world differently than most people.
 They are aware of what is going on in the world by following eco-friendly webpages, social media sites and non-government initiatives that strive towards making the world a better place.